 A 100% disability rating qualifies you for a specially adapted housing grant.
 These funds allow you to buy or build a home with features to accommodate your physical and/or mental impairments.
 You can also use the funding to remodel your home and make it more livable and accessible.

-A Disability Lawyer Can Help You Determine What Benefits You Can Get
+A Disability Advocate Can Help You Determine If Your VA Rating Can Be Increased

-If you are wondering what benefits 100% disabled veterans get, a disability lawyer can help you find out.
-They also have a good understanding of VA’s methods for determining eligibility for a 100% disability rating.
+If you are wondering if you can increase your rating contact a veterans disability advocate.
+They have a good understanding of VA’s methods for determining eligibility for a 100% disability rating.

-You also get legal guidance and assistance with procedures like the decision review process.
-Call today to receive a free consultation and learn more about how a disability lawyer can help you.
+You also get guidance and assistance with procedures like the decision review process.
+Call today to receive a free consultation and learn more about how a disability advocate can help you.